New Approaches to Probing Minkowski Functionals: The triplets of Skew-Spectra and Lowest-Order Corrections to Gaussian MFs

-In Figure-\ref{fig:onepoint} we have plotted the variance parameters $[\sigma^2_0]_l$ and $[\sigma^2_1]_l$ for various smoothing beam (assumed Gaussian).
-The four different FWHM that are being considered are $\theta_s = 10', 25', 50'$ and $100'$ respectively.
-These parameters only depend on the underlying CMB power spectra and the beam.
-They are used as a normalization parameters while constructing the MFs from the generalized skewness parameters (see Eq.(\ref{skewness_harmonic_space})).
-The specific model that was considered for this particular plot is called {\em local} model (defined in Eq.(\ref{eq:model_loc})).
-The skew-spectra that correspond to the other popular model for primordial bispectrum is known as {\em equilateral} model (see Eq.(\ref{eq:model_eq})).
-We plot the corresponding skew-spectra in Figure-\ref{fig:S_eq} as a function of angular harmonics $l$.
-The shape of the skew-spectra for various model can provide the necessary clues to the origin of primordial bispectra while analyzing CMB maps.

-In Figure-\ref{fig:S_loc} we have presented the three different skew-spectra defined here $S_l$ as a function of the harmonics $l$.
-The skew-spectra for a generic bispectrum is defined in Eq.(\ref{sl1}), Eq.(\ref{sl2}) and in Eq.(\ref{sl3}).
-The skew spectra are sensitive to the smoothing $b_l$ moreover the skew-spectra at a given $l$ depend on the bispectrum defined over the entire range of $l$ being probed.
-The normalization parameters for these plots are set to be equal to unity; i.e. we take $f_{NL}^{loc}=1$ and $f_{NL}^{equi}=1$.
-The skew-spectra will scale linearly with these parameters.
+In Figure \ref{fig:S_loc} we have presented the three different skew-spectra for the local model as a function of the harmonics $\ell$.
+The skew-spectra for a generic bispectrum \cb{are} defined in Eq. (\ref{sl1}), Eq. (\ref{sl2}) and in Eq. (\ref{sl3}).
+The skew spectra are sensitive to the smoothing $b_\ell$ moreover the skew-spectra at a given $\ell$ depend on the bispectrum defined over the entire range of $\ell$ being probed.
+The skew-spectra for equilateral, orthogonal and enfolded model are presented in Figure \ref{fig:S_eq}, Figure \ref{fig:S_or} and Figure \ref{fig:S_en} respectively.
+The normalization parameters for these plots are set to be equal to unity; i.e. we take $f_{\rm NL}^{\rm loc}=1$ and similarly for other models.
+The skew-spectra will scale linearly with these $f_{\rm NL}$ parameters. \cb{In addition to the amplitude of the skew-spectra, comparing the figures we can see that equilateral model produced the most distinct type of skew-spectra which is very different from all other models.
+The skew-spectra of other models too have very different signature especially at high $\ell$s.}

-The point sources act as a contamination in estimation of the primordial bispectrum.
-The skew-spectra for the point source are plotted in Figure-\ref{fig:S_ps}.
-The specific model for the bispectrum that we consider is given in Eq.(\ref{eq:point}).
-The point sources are expected to dominate at higher $l$ values.
-The normalization for the point source bispectrum is set by the parameter $b_{PS}$.
-In our study we take $b_{PS}=10^{-27}\mu K^3$
+\cb{For our computation of the MFs, we have used the freely-available software archive SHTOOLS\footnote{shtools.ipgp.fr}.
+In particular, we used its Wigner-3j symbol routine that provides accurate numerical convergence, especially for high values of $\ell$.
+We used a parallel implementation of Eq. (\ref{sl1})-Eq. (\ref{sl3}) for evaluation of the skew-spectra.
+For the separable models of bispectra considered here two hours of computations were required on 20 CPUs.
+The computations were dominated by evaluation of $3j$ symbols.}